JackDougherty/jack-site/_pages/educ350.md

 ### Fri April 7
 - Class meets 1:30-4:10pm
-- In-class Peer-review of Portfolio 2.
-Revisions due by Sun April 9th 4pm for evaluation by instructor.
+- In-class peer review of Portfolio 2.
+Revisions due by Sun April 9th 9pm for evaluation by instructor.
 - How and Why to use Visual Advance Organizers (or Agendas) in your launch
 - Start preparing Lesson 3, due before class on Fri April 14th
 - Reminder: HPS schools closed today for Good Friday